davecrump/vidsource/README.md

 ![vidsource banner](/README_Image.JPG)
 # BATC Composite Video Source for Raspberry Pi Zero

 This software build for a Raspberry Pi Zero enables it to become a very simple Composite Video (PAL) test card generator or camera (with a Pi Camera).
 Only 2 external controls are required.
 A pushbutton between pins 18 and 20 to select the desired testcard and, if a camera is fitted, a switch between pins 16 and 14 to select the camera.
+The design was described in CQ-TV 270.

 The current installation method only needs a Windows PC connected to the same (internet-connected) network as a Raspberry Pi 1 2 or 3.
 Do not connect a keyboard or HDMI display directly to your Raspberry Pi.
 You could connect a composite video display, but it is not required at this stage.

-- First download the 2020-08-20 release of Raspios Buster Lite on to your Windows PC from here https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-08-24/2020-08-20-raspios-buster-armhf-lite.zip
+- First download the 2020-12-02 release of Raspios Buster Lite on to your Windows PC from here https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-12-04/2020-12-02-raspios-buster-armhf-lite.zip

 - Unzip the image and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/